samuel-lucas6/draft-lucas-generalised-committing-aead/draft-lucas-generalised-committing-aead.md

 1. An unauthenticated stream cipher or block cipher.
 2. A collision-resistant keyed hash function or collision-resistant hash function used within HMAC {{!RFC2104}}.

 Importantly, the MAC MUST be collision resistant and hash-based.
-This ensures the ciphertext is a commitment of the key and message.
+This ensures the ciphertext is a commitment of all of the inputs, corresponding to security notion CMT-4 {{BH22}}.
+This provides the best security and ease of use by default.

 ## Authenticated Encryption